 5.2 Oversight activities

-During 2018, as part of the continuous oversight cycle, the ECB oversight function organised a number of bilateral meetings at different levels between the TARGET2 operator and the ECB as the competent authority, and at ESCB level via the joint PSOWG‑WGT2 meeting.
+During 2019, as part of the continuous oversight cycle, the ECB oversight function organised a number of bilateral meetings at different levels between the TARGET2 operator and the ECB as the competent authority, and at ESCB level via the joint Payment Systems Oversight Working Group‑Working Group on Target2 (PSOWG-WGT2) and Market Infrastructure and Payments Committee-MIB (MIPC-MIB) meeting.
 These and other meetings have helped to provide the operator with a detailed overview of the overseers’ expectations and have enabled the overseer to effectively monitor the system’s risk profile, as well as any recent developments in the system.

-A major change assessment on the TIPS service was conducted by the ECB oversight function and finalised before the go-live on 30 November 2018.
-The assessment was based on the updated self-assessment and supporting documentation provided by the TARGET2 operator.
-The assessment resulted in several recommendations that will be followed up in 2019 by the ECB oversight function.
+A major change assessment of the TIPS service was conducted by the ECB oversight function and finalised before the go-live on 30 November 2018.
+The assessment resulted in several recommendations that were followed up in 2019 by the ECB oversight function.

 6 System evolution